Protecting Creativity

 Imitation is the sincerest form of flattery.

-All ideas are the same old pieces of coloured glass that have been in use through all the ages.
+We can turn old ideas into new, curious combinations, but they are the same old pieces of coloured glass that have been in use through all the ages.

 The more original a discovery, the more obvious it seems afterwards.